 Fountain at Harbor Steps, Seattle, WA

-A few of days ago, I decided to go to Home Depot to get a couple strands of Christmas lights to decorate the ceiling in the main living area of… Read more Who Knew a Trip to Home Depot Could Be So Much Fun? →
+A few of days ago, I decided to go to Home Depot to get a couple strands of Christmas lights to decorate the ceiling in the main living area of my home.
+It turned out that Home Depot had no Christmas lights.
+Completely sold out.
+They were sold out of most everything Christmas-related.
+However, they […]

 It is quite possible that these two hold the answers to all of the world’s problems, but they’re just gonna nap while the humans try to figure it all out…..